-- Meet the education requirements described in ORS 801-010-0050, which includes 150 semester hours or 225 quarter hours and a bachelor's degree from an accredited college
+- Meet the education requirements described in OAR 801-010-0050, which includes 150 semester hours or 225 quarter hours and a bachelor's degree from an accredited college

 - Complete one year of experience in accounting